 Governance and Organisation

 Peril operates as an incorporated not-for-profit association and has been led by an advisory board since 2006.
 This board guides an editorial team consisting of individuals who cover a range of portfolios include Prose, Poetry, Visual Arts, Politics and Arts, one of whom acts as Editor in Chief.
 Much of this work is voluntary, and a further group of dedicated volunteers support the ongoing work of the magazine through writing, editing, project management and marketing activities.

 Peril has a range of formal, funding and collaborative relationships with individuals and organisations.
 Some of these relationships last a long time, others just a good time.

 At the moment, we work with the Asian Australian Democracy Caucus (AADC) to bring you articles dedicated to commentary and analysis of Australian domestic politics in a regular monthly series.
 You can learn more about that partnership here.

 We are also proud to affiliate with PHOTODUST, a not-for-profit Asia-Pacific curation project based in Melbourne, to share monthly features of photographic and lens-based works.
 You can learn more about that project and their curatorial team here.

-Peril’s work has been supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, the City of Melbourne, the Victorian Multicultural Commission and Melbourne’s UNESCO City of Literature Office, and made possible by the generosity of private donations and volunteer time and effort.
+Peril’s work has been supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body; Creative Victoria; City of Melbourne; Victorian Multicultural Commission; and Melbourne’s UNESCO City of Literature Office, and made possible by the generosity of private donations and volunteer time and effort.